stsewd/stsewd.github.io/pages/about.rst

 Always trying to learn something new, and `artist occasionally <https://stsewd.deviantart.com/gallery/>`_.

-Also I help to organize events in my local `Python community <https://pythonecuador.org/>`_.
+I also help to organize events in my local `Python community <https://pythonecuador.org/>`_.

 Languages
 ---------